2026 Western District Health Service Graduate Nurse Program

 Step 2 – Apply to WDHS

-Apply to WDHS and complete the online application via our Careers page.
-WDHS follows the PMCV APS eligibility criteria for the 2026 Match.
+Read the ‘Preparing Your Application’ and ‘Key Criteria’ below.
+Complete the online application via the WDHS Careers page.
+WDHS follows the PMCV APS eligibility criteria for the 2026 match.

 See the PMCV website for full eligibility criteria.